Spyro 2: Ripto's Rage!

 - The eye texture of some characters were made darker (namely Hunter, Elora, Handel/Greta, the Fauns and the Water Wizards now having turquoise or dark purple eyes).

-- Much like in the Japanese version of the first game, Spyro appears to be much slower.
+- Much like in the Japanese version of the first game, Spyro appears to be far slower.
 His charging speed is similar to that of his walking speed in the international releases.

 - You now have to mash the Square button in order to swim underwater, as opposed to just holding the button down in every other version.